TEGNA Inc. (TGNA): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-1906 Frank Gannett begins his newspaper career.
-Marks the beginning of what would become the Gannett Company.
+1906 Frank Gannett begins his newspaper career in Rochester, New York.
+Marks the origin of the predecessor company, Gannett.

-2019 TEGNA acquires 21 stations from Nexstar Media Group.
-Expands TEGNA's broadcasting portfolio and market presence.
+2019 Acquires 21 stations from Nexstar Media Group.
+Significantly expands TEGNA's broadcasting portfolio and market reach.

 TEGNA Inc. (TGNA) Ownership Structure